stephenkr/nuxt-password-protect/Readme.md

 ### Control the redirect

-If your website supports i18n routes, you can register callback to handle the redirect logic.
+If your website supports i18n routes, you can register a callback to handle the redirect logic.

-An example can be see in the plugins folder in the example.
+An example can be seen in the plugins folder in the example Nuxt app in this repository.

 To apply the callback, create a new Nuxt plugin with the following code: